Support is available via:

 - Low: The problem should be solved in a future release.

-- Medium: The problem should be solved in the next release.
+- Medium: The problem should be solved in the current release via the service stream if possible.

 - High: A solution is needed as soon as possible.